Attestation#

 Refer to the upstream Setup Confidential Containers documentation for more information on configuring workloads for attestation.

-KBS Client Tool: Configure Trustee resources and secrets by using the Key Broker Service (KBS) Client Tool.
+You can use the Key Broker Service (KBS) Client Tool to configure Trustee reference values and secrets.
 Refer to the upstream documentation on using the KBS Client Tool.

-Refer to the upstream Confidential Containers Features documentation for a full list of attestation features and how to configure them.
+• Features: Browse the full list of attestation features and how to configure them.

 Troubleshooting#